andrewerb/flutter-study-jam/README.md

 # GDG NYC Flutter Study Jam

-*[Flutter Study Jam](https://www.meetup.com/gdgnyc/events/244123982/)* is a 3-week 2018 learning hackathon for *[Flutter](flutter.io)*, Google’s mobile app SDK.
+*[Flutter Study Jam](https://www.meetup.com/gdgnyc/events/244123982/)* is a 3-week 2018 learning hackathon for *[Flutter](flutter.io)*, a mobile app development SDK in Dart from Google.

 The Study Jam is run by [Google Developer Group (GDG) NYC](https://www.meetup.com/gdgnyc/).

 This repo is to a space for resources, lessons, notes, as well as my own work, progress, and submissions.

 ## Overview